millennialsoftware/space-weather-challenge/README.md

 The repository is organized as follows:

-- `Codabench_Submission`: Contains best model and associated files for Codabench Platform submission.
+- `Codabench_Submission/`: Contains best model and associated files for Codabench Platform submission.
 - `devkit/`: MIT Development toolkit with utilities and baseline models.
 - `ml_pipeline/`: Directory for our training and processing modules
 - `.gitignore`: Specifies files and directories to be ignored by Git. baseline model.
-- `data.dvc`: Data version control file for managing dataset.
+- `data.dvc`: DVC file used by Stonecutter for dataset version control
+- `environment.yml`: Conda configuration for package dependency management

 ## Getting Started